-It seems that whatever media you click open, the subjects always revolve around the new normal, being hybrid, or making scenarios.
+It seems that whatever media you click open, the subjects always revolve around the New Normal, being hybrid, or scenarios.
 Let’s examine the operating environment of the new normal through this figure of Sami Honkonen below.

 For years, the world has consistently progressed from a Complicated world to a very Complex world.
 However, some organizations are still trying to keep things the way they are by creating more processes and best practices.
 However, these “recipes for success” are primarily suitable for an operating environment that is Obvious and Repeatable.

 In the past, the transition toward rapid experimentation was sold to companies under the name of digitalization, but only some bought the explanation (possibly due to too strong a technological tone).
 Last year, change was forced on companies through Covid.
-Digitization could very well be replaced by Pandemia or Hybridization in Honkonen’s image.
+A term “Digitalization” could very well be replaced by “Pandemia” or “Hybridization” in Honkonen’s image.
 The former was not a matter of choice for companies and the latter is digitalization expressed more appealingly.